-Subgroups specified for this KQ included the following: race or ethnicity; women with premature menopause; women with surgical menopause; age of use; duration of use; types, doses, and modes of delivery of hormone therapy; and presence of comorbidities.
+Subgroups specified for this KQ included the following: race/ethnicity; women with premature menopause; women with surgical menopause; age; duration of use; type, dose, and mode of delivery of hormone therapy; and presence of comorbid conditions.
 Trials did not report results for most of these subgroups.
-Post hoc subgroup analyses of trial results based on these characteristics were restricted to age and a limited number of coexisting conditions or risk factors.
+Subgroup analyses of trial results based on these characteristics were restricted to age, race/ethnicity, and a limited number of coexisting conditions or risk factors.